 5.1.
 General

 5.1.1.
-Any vehicle of categories M1 up to 3,500 kg and N1, in both cases with all axles equipped with single tyres, and fitted with a tyre pressure monitoring system complying with the definition of paragraph 2.11. shall meet the performance requirements contained in paragraphs 5.1.2. to 5.5.5. below and.
+Any vehicle of categories M1 up to 3,500 kg and N1, in both cases with all axles equipped with single tyres, and fitted with a tyre pressure monitoring system complying with the definition of paragraph 2.11. shall meet the performance requirements contained in paragraphs 5.1.2. to 5.5.5. of this Regulation over a wide range of road and environmental conditions encountered in the Contacting Parties..

 5.1.2.
-Any tyre pressure monitoring system fitted on a vehicle shall comply with the requirements of Regulation No. 10.
+The effectiveness of the tyre pressure monitoring system fitted on a vehicle shall not be adversely affected by magnetic or electrical fields.
+This shall be demonstrated by fulfilling the technical requirements and respecting the transitional provisions of Regulation No. 10 by applying:

+(a) The 03 series of amendments for vehicles without a coupling system for charging the Rechargeable Electric Energy Storage System (traction batteries).

+(b) The 04 series of amendments for vehicles with a coupling system for charging the Rechargeable Electric Energy Storage System (traction batteries).

 5.1.3.
 The system shall operate from a speed of 40 km/h or below, up to the vehicle's maximum design speed.

+5.1.4.
+The vehicle shall fulfil the tests (puncture, diffusion and malfunction) as specified in Annex 3.

 5.2.
-Tyre pressure detection for incident-related pressure loss (puncture test).
+Tyre pressure detection for incident-related pressure loss.

 5.2.1.
-The TPMS shall be tested according to the test procedure set out in paragraph 2.6.1. of Annex 3.
-When tested to this procedure, the TPMS shall illuminate the warning signal described in paragraph 5.5. not more than ten (10) minutes after the in service operating pressure in one of the vehicle's tyres has been reduced by twenty (20) per cent or it is at a minimum pressure of 150 kPa, whatever is higher.
+The TPMS shall illuminate the warning signal described in paragraph 5.5. within not more than ten (10) minutes of cumulative driving time after the in service operating pressure in one of the vehicle's tyres has been reduced by twenty (20) per cent or it is at a minimum pressure of 150 kPa, whatever is higher.

 5.3.
-Detection for a tyre pressure level significantly below the recommended pressure for optimum performance including fuel consumption and safety (diffusion test).
+Detection for a tyre pressure level significantly below the recommended pressure for optimum performance including fuel consumption and safety

 5.3.1.
-The TPMS shall be tested according to the test procedure set out in paragraph 2.6.2. of Annex 3.When tested to this procedure, the TPMS shall illuminate the warning signal described in paragraph 5.5. within not more than sixty (60) minutes of cumulative driving time after the in-service operating pressure in any of the vehicle's tyres, up to a total of four tyres, has been reduced by twenty (20) per cent.
+The TPMS shall illuminate the warning signal described in paragraph 5.5. within not more than sixty (60) minutes of cumulative driving time after the in-service operating pressure in any of the vehicle's tyres, up to a total of four tyres, has been reduced by twenty (20) per cent or it is at a minimum pressure of 150 kPa, whatever is higher.

 5.4.
-Malfunction detection test.
+Malfunction detection.

 5.4.1.
-The TPMS shall be tested according to the test procedure set out in paragraph 3. of Annex 3.
-When tested to this procedure, the TPMS shall illuminate the warning signal described in paragraph 5.5. not more than 10 minutes after the occurrence of a malfunction that affects the generation or transmission of control or response signals in the vehicle's tyre pressure monitoring system.
-If the system is blocked by external influence (e.g. radio-frequency noise), the malfunction detection time may be extended.
+The TPMS shall illuminate the warning signal described in paragraph 5.5. not more than 10 minutes after the occurrence of a malfunction that affects the generation or transmission of control or response signals in the vehicle's tyre pressure monitoring system..

 5.5.
 Warning indication.